 Be sure to cite the NCI Cancer Center Support Grant (P30CA125123) and acknowledge the support of Shared Resources on all cancer relevant publications.
 Please acknowledge the specific Shared Resource(s) used by its appropriate name.

-This is important documentation for renewal of the Duncan Cancer Center grant and continued funding of Shared Resources.
+This is important documentation for renewal of the Dan L Duncan Comprehensive Cancer Center grant and continued funding of Shared Resources.